TheSpaghettiDetective/obico-server/docs/model_training.md

-# Model Training Guide (DRAFT)
+# Model Training Guide

-# This guide is not yet ready to be published

 ## Overview

 This guide describes a simple process to [fine-tune](https://stats.stackexchange.com/a/387095) the existing spaghetti detecting model's weights using new images from your printer setup.

 If you want to try your hand at improving the Spaghetti Detective's detecting ability for your setup, or if you just want to learn how to train a useful object detection model with a lot of the setup handled for you, read on!

 ## When to train